headhilly/kinkku/README.md

 5. ### Kinkku minds it's own business!

-Kinkku will NOT interfer with any messages that any other program is printing in your console and will will just do it's own thing independently, without interrupting any other activity.
+Kinkku will NOT interfere with any messages that any other program is printing in your console and will will just do it's own thing independently, without interrupting any other activity.
 For example this could be helpful whenever you are making modifications in your code while debugging, you can instantly (after you save) see if any errors are being printed out in the terminal.